chaos-mesh/website/versioned_docs/version-2.7.3/use-grafana-data-source.md

 ![Settings](img/grafana/settings.png)

-Assuming you have Chaos Mesh installed locally, the Chaos Dashboard will export the API on port `2333` by default.
-So, if you haven't changed anything, you can fill in `http://localhost:2333`.
+Assuming you have Chaos Mesh installed locally, Chaos Dashboard exposes the API on port `2333` by default.
+If you haven't changed anything, fill in `http://localhost:2333`.

 Then use the `port-forward` command to make the API externally accessible: